 Looking for a complete set of mythology lesson plans?
-Try this free set to round out your current unit.
+Try this set!
 As kids read The Lightning Thief, they learn about characters, point of view, patterns in literature, allusions, and argumentative writing.

-“This format is great for my students,” Mr. Grow responded.
+“This format is great for my students,” Mr. Grow responded as he studied a few pages.
 “And if we read the first book, I hope they’ll continue with the entire Percy Jackson and the Olympians series.”

 Characters from Greek Mythology Banners

-“In the first related activity,” Ms. Sneed continued, “they learn about gods, goddesses, heroes, and creatures.”
+“In the first related activity,” Ms. Sneed continued, “kids learn about gods, goddesses, heroes, and creatures.”
+Now she clicked to show her mentee a research project.

 Mr. Grow pointed to the resource.
 “Nice, simple research project,” he said.
-“I like these banners for my middle schoolers.
+“I like these banners for my middle school students.
 Not too cutesy.
 But creative.”

 Allusions to Greek Mythology